boydlowr/xsscan/README.md

 ## Introduction

-> A lightweight, fast tool for testing GET parameters for Reflected Cross Site Scripting exploits.
+> A lightweight, fast, tool for testing GET parameters for reflected XSS exploits.

 ## Images